dog hock joint

 If and when your pet injures their hock joint, there usually are very clear visible indications, which are swelling in the affected limbs or they become suddenly lame.

-Let’s see some common canine hock injuries
+Let’s see some common hock injuries in Dogs

 Is your dog limping on their hind leg ?
 Have you noticed any swelling on the hock joint or abnormality while moving?
 There are quite a few dog ligament injuries that could be the reason your furry friend has pain in their ankle or achilles tendon.

-1. Hock dislocation - A dislocation is generally caused by an accident, such as your dog getting hit by a speeding car or the moving car stepping on their leg, which can tear the ligament or even fracture the bones in the ankle.
+A dislocation is generally caused by an accident, such as your dog getting hit by a speeding car or the moving car stepping on their leg, which can tear the ligament or even fracture the bones in the ankle.

-2. Muscle pull or Sprained hock - a sprain or muscle pull can be caused when your pet is at play or running and their paws gets stuck in a hole, this can cause a sudden jerk and they may sprain their hock.
+A sprain or muscle pull can be caused when your pet is at play or running and their paws gets stuck in a hole, this can cause a sudden jerk and they may sprain their hock.
 This symptom is clearly visible as shortly after this they might limp or refrain to do any simple physical activity.

-3. OCD or Canine Osteochondritis Dissecans - An abnormal cartilage development or a cartilage damage might cause this condition to arise.
+An abnormal cartilage development or a cartilage damage might cause this condition to arise.
 A piece of cartilage or the bone gets separated from the cartilage surface, this condition or disease is more commonly seen in young and large breed dogs.
 OCD usually affects the shoulder but it can also affect the knee, elbow or hock.

-4. Arthritis of the hock or Osteoarthritis - Most common form of arthritis in the canine is osteoarthritis in the hock, which occurs when bone rubs together in the absence of the cartilage or when the protective cartilage wears away.
+Most common form of arthritis in the canine is osteoarthritis in the hock, which occurs when bone rubs together in the absence of the cartilage or when the protective cartilage wears away.
 This degenerative joint problem occurs more commonly in older dogs.

 Hock treatments with hock brace